kenzsalih/Decision_Engine/README.md

    - optional constraints

 The CLI converts the inputs into the same JSON structure expected by the engine and runs the full pipeline.

+---

+## Future Enhancements

+If I had more time to continue working on this project, there are several things I would like to improve or add.

+### Improving Usability

+- **Web Interface**
+  Currently the system runs only through the command line.
+In the future, building a web interface using something like React or Vue would make it much easier to use.

+- **Mobile Version**
+  Another useful improvement would be a mobile version.
+Having the ability to use the decision engine on a phone could be helpful when making quick decisions on the go.

+### Additional Features

+- **Data Visualization**
+  Right now the engine outputs numerical results and rankings.
+Adding charts such as bar graphs, radar charts, or heatmaps would make it easier to understand how each option performs across different criteria.

+- **Decision History and Templates**
+  It would also be useful to allow users to save decision structures as templates.
+This way, if someone frequently evaluates similar decisions, they wouldn’t need to recreate everything from scratch.

+- **Export Options**
+  Another improvement would be adding export functionality.
+For example, generating a PDF report or exporting the results to Excel would make it easier to share the results with others or include them in reports.

+- **AI-Assisted Suggestions**
+  While the core scoring engine should remain deterministic, a lightweight AI assistant could help by suggesting possible criteria for a given decision type or highlighting unusual weight distributions.